This post may contain affiliate links for the products mentioned. Please read my Disclosures tab for more info.

 In May 2015, I attended the Magnolia State Fiber Festival in Vicksburg, Mississippi and discovered a charming and quirky destination for tomatoes.
-A short drive from my home, Vicksburg was a day trip getaway for me.
-I explored the area before the conference and discovered a true southern gem at The Tomato Place Restaurant.
-It’s a must-see location for some delicious tomatoes and a good meal!
+A short drive from my home, Vicksburg was a day trip getaway.

-Yes…and probably is the photo next to the word in the dictionary.
-When I entered the restaurant area for ordering and dining, an enchanting mural showing the distances to destinations along US Hwy 61.
-All roads lead to The Tomato Place, in Vicksburg.
+When I entered the restaurant area for ordering and dining, an enchanting mural displayed the distances to destinations along US Hwy 61.
+All roads lead to The Tomato Place, in Vicksburg, Mississippi.

 A printed menu is available on the counter, but the specials of the day are on the colorful chalkboard displays behind the order station framed with holiday lights, even in July.
 More than a typical fare, this restaurant offers such delicacies and extras as fresh popcorn, bagged popcorn, cakes, cheese blocks, desserts, and even Mardi Gras beads.

 Ceiling fan lights and railroad lanterns illuminate the room.
 From craft gallery to home-made treats, take your time to absorb the ambiance.
 While absorbing, just relax.
 Slow your thoughts and become a citizen of the south for just a while.
 Savor the vivid colors and the scents of this place.